-I could easily make a tumblr of bamako taxi interiors.
+I could easily make an entire blog of bamako taxi interiors.
 I could do the same for West African barbershops, minibus proverbs, and dibiterie sheep drawings.
 But, you have to start somewhere.

 Every now and then, you will come across a taxi interior in Bamako that is actually quite plain.
 Like this one: